compgenomicslab/TreeProfiler/README.md

 ### basic usage

-Choose your input tree and corresponding metadata, MetaTreeProfiler will map all the metadata into related tree node, and visualize it on the local server browser in interactive interface.
+Choose your input tree and corresponding metadata, MetaTreeProfiler will map all the metadata into corresponding tree node, and visualize it on the local server browser in interactive interface.

 ```
 metatreeprofiler.py --tree tree.nw --metadata metadata.tsv --interactive